oVirt/ovirt-site/source/feature/remove-dc-entity-network.html.md

 *   AddNetworkCommand/UpdateNetworkCommand
     -   Should also persist 'required', 'management', 'display', 'migration' and 'gluster' properties.
     -   Should execute SetupNetworkNetworks command on the relevant cluster hosts (according to the label changes, same as AttachNetworkToVdsGroup did).
+    -   When attaching host qos, should check the network's cluster compatibility version support host qos.
 *   RemoveNetworkCommand
     -   Should execute SetupNetworkNetworks command on the relevant cluster hosts (according to the label changes, same as DetachNetworkToVdsGroup did).
     -   Should block removing the cluster's management network.